 The M.A. program requirements may be reduced for students who have taken courses equivalent of the foundation courses as listed below, but the minimum number of graduate credits required is 33, of which 24 must be taken through Biola.
-A minimum of 12 graduate credits must be taken on campus.

 Students may take the foundational courses concurrently with the core courses.